What is Heroin?

 All opioids, especially heroin, can become habit-forming.
 When you build a tolerance to heroin, you need to take more of it to feel high.
 Eventually, you can become psychologically and physically dependent on the drug.

 Chronic heroin use changes the nerve receptors in your brain.
 They come to depend on opioids to function.
 If you stop using heroin or reduce the amount you take, you may experience withdrawal symptoms.
 The withdrawal symptoms represent your body’s physical response to the absence of heroin.

 Overdose is a dangerous and deadly consequence of heroin use.
 A large dose of heroin depresses heart rate and breathing to such an extent that a user cannot survive without medical help.
 Labored breathing, seizures, muscle spasms, weak pulse, coma, and spasms of the gastrointestinal tract are all indicators of an overdose.
 Without medical attention, heroin overdose could result in death.

 There are many signs of an overdose, which occurs when a person ingests too much heroin.
 The primary indication of an overdose is reduced or stopped breathing.
 Opioid drugs depress breathing rates, especially in large quantities.
-Depressed breathing looks like:
+Depressed breathing looks like this:

 - Shallow breaths

 - Blue tint to the lips and fingertips

 Other symptoms of a heroin addiction overdose can include:

 - Disorientation, delirium, or a changed mental state